 When expressed together on the surface of NG-348 infected tumor cells, these two membrane proteins provide both the T-cell receptor (signal 1) and costimulatory (signal 2) activation signals required to polyclonally activate tumor-infiltrating T-cells in an antigen independent manner (Figure 1.).

-NG-348 therefore enhance the potency of the virus by driving local T-cell immune responses selectively within the tumor microenvironment.
-In essence, this approach is the mirror image of CAR-T therapies, which modify the patient’s T-cells ex vivo, whereas NG-348 modifies tumor cells in situ.
+NG-348 therefore enhances the potency of the virus by driving local T-cell immune responses selectively within the tumor microenvironment.
+In essence, this approach is the mirror image of CAR-T therapies, which modify the patient’s T-cells ex vivo, whereas NG-348 modifies tumor cells in situ (Figure 2.).
 The key advantages of NG-348 over the CAR-T approach are:

 - An off the shelf product: no need for autologous cell processing